playermissile/dli_tutorial/index.rst

 ``HPOSP3`` is now showing that player 3 is on the left side of the screen, ANTIC would not draw it at its old location on the right side of the screen.

+It's also possible, with careful timing, to reuse a player on a single line.
+However, purposeful use of this would difficult given all the different horizontal locations of ANTIC's cycle stealing.

 As in the `Timing Limitations of DLIs`_ section, mode 4 was chosen (in all of its cycle-stealing glory) for these examples to get an idea of the worst-case scenerio.
 Taking out the ``WSYNC`` and the color change did allow enough time